cloudevents/spec/extensions/distributed-tracing.md

 Given a multi hop event transmission, the Distributed Tracing Extension, if used, MUST carry the trace information of the starting trace of the transmission.
-In other words, It MUST NOT carry trace information of the actual hop, since these information are usually carried using protocol specific defined headers, understood by tools like [OpenTelemetry](https://opentelemetry.io/).
+In other words, it MUST NOT carry trace information of the actual hop, since these information are usually carried using protocol specific defined headers, understood by tools like [OpenTelemetry](https://opentelemetry.io/).

-A middleware between the source and the sink of the event could eventually add a Distributed Tracing Extension if the source didn't included any, in order to provide to the sink the the starting trace of the transmission.
+Middleware between the source and the sink of the event could eventually add a Distributed Tracing Extension if the source didn't included any, in order to provide to the sink the starting trace of the transmission.

 An example with HTTP: